propelorm/Propel2/documentation/reference/active-record.markdown

 ## Import and Export Capabilities ##

 Active Record objects have the ability to be converted to and from a string, using any of the XML, YAML, JSON, and CSV formats.
-This ability uses magic methods, but the phpDoc blocks defined in the `BaseObject` class make the related methods visible to an IDE.
+This ability uses magic methods, but the phpDoc blocks defined in the `ActiveRecordInterface` interface make the related methods visible to an IDE.

 Each Active Record object accepts the following method calls: